ellisgl/GeekLab-Conf/docs/Array.md

 $db = new PDO($conf->get('database.dsn'), $conf->get('database.user'), $conf->get('database.pass'));
 ```

-So for `$conf->get()`, it uses dot notation to access the data, and everything is case insensitive.
-Also there is a `getAll()` method, which will return an array of the compiled config.
+So for `$conf->get()`, it uses dot notation to access the data, and everything is case-insensitive.
+Also, there is a `getAll()` method, which will return an array of the compiled config.